 This principle has proved to be effective and is maintained all over the world.
-It is based on the premise that water ecosystems are united and that their elements interact.
 It is common knowledge that the condition of rivers and other water resources does not only depend on water use but also, to a large extent, on economic activity on the adjacent land.
 Therefore, such activities should be regulated so as to take into account their impact on bodies of water.
 This can be achieved most effectively within the framework of integrated watershed management.

 It is recommended that the countries should, where necessary, reform State management at the national level so as to introduce integrated management of water use within individual basins, as well as to define procedures of allocating the use of water and other resources.
 By integrated management of water use we understand a joint decision-making mechanism dealing with allocating water or other resources so as to preserve the resource potential of the entire watershed and to protect it from harmful effects, e.g. pollution, exhaustion, etc. Integrated water use at the national level implies setting up watershed authorities and handing over to them the authority to negotiate and take economic and other decisions in the watershed providing for the balance of interests of all water users, as well as control functions pertaining to economic activities and nature use including the authority to take legal actions against violators.
-Integrated water use at the international level normally implies setting up intergovernmental or inter-ministerial authorities with regulating, advisory and coordinating functions with regard to all types of use of water sources of regional importance.
+Integrated water use at the international level normally implies setting up inter-governmental or inter-ministerial authorities with regulating, advisory and coordinating functions with regard to all types of use of water sources of regional importance.
 The extent of such mandates is subject to specific agreements.
 By mutual consent such authorities may also be given the mandate to manage water management facilities of national importance.